 Who is eligible?

-The majority of the previous interns with the WLT have subsequently found employment in conservation or related areas.
+Most WLT's interns have subsequently found employment in conservation or related areas.
 See what previous interns say about the programme.

 More information about the internship programme

-For more information about WLT Internships, download a the Internship Booklet as a PDF file:
+For more information about WLT Internships, download the Internship Booklet as a PDF file:

 Diploma Course in Conservation and Project Administration (2005-2010)

-The Graduate Diploma Course in Conservation and Project Administration, created by the University of East Anglia in collaboration with the World Land Trust ran from 2005-2010.
-WLT are currently working on future training projects with the UEA.
+The Graduate Diploma Course in Conservation and Project Administration, created by the University of East Anglia (UEA) in collaboration with World Land Trust ran from 2005-2010.
+WLT is currently developing future training projects with UEA.